Bodiam: Geography

+Climate

 Education

 It has two schools: Bodiam Primary School, a state school, and Claremont Senior School, an independent.
 Bodiam Manor School went bankrupt in 2006; consequently Claremont Senior School took over at the start of September 2011.

 Notable people

 Bodiam was the birthplace in 1881 of Miss A. E. (Ada Elizabeth) Levett, a leading medieval scholar and vice-principal of St. Hilda's College, Oxford.
 Levett was one of the first female professors of history in England, having been awarded a chair in history at Westfield College, University of London in 1929.